oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 signatures:

 ```
-Edm.String concat(Edm.String,Edm.String)
+Edm.String concat(Edm.String,...,Edm.String)
 Collection concat(Collection,Collection)
 OrderedCollection concat(OrderedCollection,OrderedCollection)
 ```

-The `concat` function with string parameter values returns a string that appends the second parameter string value to the first.
+The `concat` function with string parameter values returns a string whose value is the combined text of the strings provided.

 The concat function with collection parameter values returns a collection that appends all items of the second collection to the first.